Frequently Asked Questions

 Can we see statistics on what consents have been collected?

 Yes.
-The settings tool contains statistics on how many consents have been collected for each choice in absolute numbers and percentages.
+The settings tool contains statistics on the number of consents collected for each choice in absolute numbers and percentages, filtered by date range.

 What percentage of visitors accept all cookies with CookieTractor?

 We see that it varies between different websites.
 The difference is probably due to several factors, including:

 - How much credibility the sender has, that is, how much visitors trust the site.

 - Which target groups visit the website, and how inclined they are to accept cookies.

 The proportion of visitors who accept all cookies is between 70-90% on CookieTractors' Swedish implementations.
 For other markets, it's between 60-80%.